Aru va`en: A Keeping of the Troth

 That the lamb would stop crying.

-Only that the sound would end, and with it the tearing inside me.
+Not die.
+Only fall silent, and end the tearing inside me.

 Not biting.